LMS Route: Birmingham New Street to Lichfield

 According to Reed The London & North Western

-class at the expense of 2nd (1st class being relatively stable) due to trends
+in 3rd class at the expense of 2nd (1st class being relatively stable) due to

-in traffic volumes, journey lengths and fares.
-Third class fares, although low,
+trends in traffic volumes, journey lengths and fares.
+Third class fares,

-were made up of many short journeys, and there had been a rapid increase in
+although low, were made up of many short journeys, and there had been a rapid

-trains on the LNWR plus offered through bookings and tourist fares on longer
+allowed on most trains on the LNWR plus offered through bookings and tourist

-lowered its 1st class fares to 2nd class levels.
-Thus everyone else had to
+Midland had also lowered its 1st class fares to 2nd class levels.
+Thus everyone

-lower their 2nd class fares thus pinching the second class
+else had to lower their 2nd class fares thus pinching the second

 Richard Moon the LNWR chairman was against the abolishment